Drop-Database-Cascade/appdata_fetch/README.md

 - The host directory for data mapping can be overridden by setting the `HOST_FILE_DIR` environment variable.
 - This app was developed using WSL Ubuntu distribution for windows, other OS configurations have not been tested.
 - If using windows, it's recommended you run docker compose from the project root using WSL terminal (Ubuntu) - it's recommended you set the HOST_FILE_DIR to a path in /mnt/c/... so that you can interact with the input and output files using windows programs.
 This was tested to be the most effective and reliable configuration.
 Once docker compose has been run, you may find it convenient to start and stop the container app using Docker Desktop in Windows.
 - Using the AppTweak API requires that you create an account with AppTweak API.
+View the documentation for details around config and pricing.
 Large data requests can be quite expensive - use at your own risk.

 ## Code Structure
 - An inheritance structure of the classes utilised by extract_app_data_dag is located at .class_inheritance_structure.pdf